nye-duo/Duo-DSpace/README.md

 in the root of the modified DSPace instance.

-1. Customise the addmodule.sh and postinstall.sh scripts with the paths to your DSpace source, DSpace live and Maven installs as appropriate.
+1. Customise the addmodule.sh and postupdate.sh scripts with the paths to your DSpace source, DSpace live and Maven installs as appropriate.

 2. Go through the *.cfg files in the config and config/modules directories and update any values which are relevant to your installation environment.